 From January 1, 1986, to December 31, 1986, the Department of Correction released an estimated 3,029 residents to the community.
 Of that total, 805 (27 percent) had received one or more furloughs before release.
 The remaining 73 percent of the individuals released had not participated in the furlough program during their incarceration.
-The percent of released inmates furloughed before release to the community gradually declined from 74 percent in 1976 to 27 percent in 1986.
+The percent of released inmates furloughed before release to the community gradually declined from 74 percent in 1974 to 27 percent in 1986.
 However, the actual number of offenders receiving furloughs prior to release increased overall from 667 in 1973 to 818 in 1986, an increase of 23%.
-The furlough participation of the 1986 released population varied according to the security level of the releasing institution as follows: 67 percent of those released from minimum/pre-release security had been furloughed; 30 percent of those released from minimum security facilities had been furloughed; and 11 percent of those released from medium or maximum security institutions had been furloughed before releases.
+The furlough participation of the 1986 released population varied according to the security level of the releasing institution as follows: 67 percent of those released from pre-release facilities had been furloughed prior to release; 28 percent of those released from minimum/pre-release security had been furloughed; 30 percent of those released from minimum security facilities had been furloughed; and 11 percent of those released from medium or maximum security institutions had been furloughed before release.